Direct Aid Program (DAP) – Mumbai

 What sort of projects do we fund?

-We welcome high quality applications that will support development and strengthen communities in Maharashtra, Gujarat & Goa across all sectors.
-While we always seek a diversity of projects, this year we are especially looking for projects that will support development through:
+We welcome high quality applications that support development and strengthen communities in Goa, Gujarat and Maharashtra across all sectors.
+While we seek a diversity of projects, this year we are focused on projects that will support development through: